Skip to contents

 The function was originally designed to work just for 'OSL' curves, following the principles of the SAR protocol.
 An IRSL measurement protocol may follow this procedure, e.g., post-IR IRSL protocol (Thomsen et al., 2008).
 Therefore this functions has been enhanced to work with IRSL data, however, the function is only capable of analysing curves that follow the SAR protocol structure, i.e., to analyse a post-IR IRSL protocol, curve data have to be pre-selected by the user to fit the standards of the SAR protocol, i.e., Lx,Tx,Lx,Tx and so on.

 Example: Imagine the measurement contains pIRIR50 and pIRIR225 IRSL curves.
-Only one curve type can be analysed at the same time: The pIRIR50 curves or the pIRIR225 curves.
+Only one curve type can be analysed at the same time: either the pIRIR50 curves or the pIRIR225 curves.

 Supported rejection criteria